goatcorp/dalamud-docs/docs/versions/v11/lumina.md

 ## LazyRow is now RowRef

 The `LazyRow<T>` and `LazyRow` classes have been split into three separate structs: `RowRef<T>`, `SubrowRef<T>`, and `RowRef`. `RowRef<T>` is used to access a referenced row in a particular sheet, while `SubrowRef<T>` is used to access a collection of all the referenced subrows of a certain row.
-The name change was made to better reflect the purpose of these structs, as there is no lazy evaluation happening anymore (remember that all row types are trivially constructed on access).
+The name change was made to better reflect the purpose of these structs, as there is no lazy evaluation happening anymore (recall that all row types are trivially constructed on access).

 The API for these types have also changed slightly, partly as a way to conform to the new row value semantics: